-Most women aren't surprised when to learn that some stress is an integral part of
+It’s obvious that some stress is an integral part of life.
+In fact, it’s beneficial!

-life.
-Moderate or periodic stress actually helps us to learn and create new memories.
+Moderate or periodic stress helps us to learn and create new memories.
+But when

-But when stress is chronic, the adrenal glands (our stress responders) secrete stress
+stress is chronic, the adrenal glands (our stress responders) secrete stress hormones

-hormones like adrenaline, noradrenaline, and cortisol too frequently.
-These hormones,
+like adrenaline, noradrenaline, and cortisol too frequently.
+These hormones, known

-known as glucocorticoids, are essential for healthy function, especially
+as glucocorticoids, are essential for healthy function, especially in the

-in the face of danger.
-But when we lead a life of unrelenting stress, we may enter
+face of danger.
+But when we lead a life of unrelenting stress, we may enter a state

 ways, especially when it comes to memory, attention, and learning.